facile-it/rabbitmq-consumer/README.md

 You can even build a release binary (slower but optimized build) using `cargo build --release`

-NB: You need the `libmysqlclient-dev` package (for Ubuntu) or `mysql-client` (for macOS) in order to build and statically link the binary.

 ## Usage

 Run without arguments to start with default configuration or with `--help` to show the help summary: